intuit/gqlex/README.md

 Versatility and an extremely high ability to produce synthetic GraphQL data and a high ability to verify the integrity of a GraphQL service.

 > Articulate GraphQL document on-the-fly
-Sometime you required to build query or mutation upon configuration on the fly or upon business logic, and send it to the GraphQL server, The **eXtendGql** library will assist you while doing it, The **eXtendGql** library does not support creation (only manipulation) of the skeleton file and will not support (as for now).
+Sometime you required to build query or mutation upon configuration on the fly or upon business logic, and send it to the GraphQL server, The **gqlex** library will assist you while doing it, The **gqlex** library does not support creation (only manipulation) of the skeleton file and will not support (as for now).
 The developer can create the skeleton GraphQL file, store the file in resource folder.
 _skeleton file, means file with structure but without field only._
 And with relevant plan use of syntaxPath we can assemble the gqlXPath and set the plan strategy on the fly, use of TransformBuilder.